Foundation for the Future

 As the City approaches its centennial anniversary, City Council and staff continue to plan for the future.
 This will be an ongoing effort that coordinates with the City’s Capital Improvement Plan.

-In July, the West University Place City Council will take the first step in these efforts by authorizing a Notice of Intent to issue Certificates of Obligation (COs) for the following projects:
+In July, the West University Place City Council took the first step in these efforts by authorizing a Notice of Intent to issue Certificates of Obligation (COs) for the following projects.
+City Council approved the sale of the COs at its September 26 meeting.

 - New Public Works Maintenance Facility